 Capo Vaticano is a large swimming and sunbathing destination in the municipality of Ricadi, part of Italy's Calabria region.
 The cape is made from grey white granite which has intrigued many geologists from around the world.
 For decades, the granite has been examined for its peculiar geological characteristics.
 The altitude of the Cape is around 124 meters above sea level and starts from Tano Bay and stretches up to Virgin Mary Bay.The most famous bay is Groticelle which has some of the best beaches.

 It has been said that Capo Vaticano is a Roman hill, as suggested by the famous writer Giuseppe Berto of Venice.
-The Cape had been an important sacred place in ancient times and many fortune tellers and priests had travelled to the Cape to predict futures based on the flights of birds.
+The Cape was an important sacred place in ancient times and many fortune tellers and priests travelled to the Cape to predict futures based on the flights of birds.
 The Mantineo rock located over the Cape has long been considered especially holy.

 Attractions in Capo Vaticano

 Capo Vaticano is a sea side resort, known for its dramatic cliffs and its breathtaking views and crystal clear waters.
 There are no sight seeing attractions in Capo Vaticano, except for its beautiful natural wonders.
 The area boasts exceptional untouched beauty with its massive rock formations and its many small bays and isolated beaches.
 Several bays can only be reached by sea and many remain totally secluded.
 The clear blue waters surrounding make it a beautiful place to visit.

 The area is also rich in flora and fauna which are Mediterranean in nature.
 During spring and the summer months, the entire area is covered with beautiful fragrant flowers and various regional plants and shrubs making it a delight for nature lovers.